Skip to main content

 A.R.S. § 14-10603(A)

 This means a beneficiary cannot challenge how trust assets are managed during the settlor's lifetime.
 They cannot demand accountings, object to investment decisions, or interfere with distributions.
-The settlor retains complete authority to change beneficiaries, move assets, or dissolve the trust entirely.
+The settlor retains complete authority to change beneficiaries, move assets, or dissolve the trust.
+The power to amend the trust documents rests entirely with the settlor.

 Powers of Withdrawal Work the Same Way